Choosing an accountant

 offer?
 Do they regularly deal with people in similar your specific needs?
 If not you may have to pay for a more

 - Customer service - Do they respond to phone

 - Fees - What will you be charged, and

-- Registered - If they are going to do complete agent register.
-If they are providing investment advice, they qualifications and are they a member of a professional association?
+- Registered - If they are going to complete register.
+If they are providing investment advice, they must qualifications and are they a member of a professional association?
 Examples of professional bodies include the Institute of Chartered Accountants in Australia, Certified Practicing Accountants Australia and the Institute of Public Accountants.
 Professional complaints if you're not happy with your accountant.
 If you're happy with the answers to all these questions you'll feel more confident working with the accountant.